seanastricker/GauntletSim/docs/scope-creep.md

 ## NPC Movement
 - NPCs just walk around in certain paths

+## Application Submission
+- can fill out application directly in game

 ## NPC AI chats
 - NPCs talk like they would in real life (AI - RAG)
 - Send out google form to gather people's personalities / photos to add as NPCs